williamschey/bom-local-service/README.md

 2. **Metrics Collection**: After each successful cache update, the service records:
    - Total duration of the update
-   - Duration of each phase
+   - Duration of each phase (Initializing, CapturingFrames, Saving)
+   - Duration of each individual scraping step (NavigateHomepage, ClickSearchButton, etc.)
    - Frame-level progress during capture

 3. **Estimation Strategy**: